markevans/treehouse/README.md

     - etc. etc.
     The actions simply update the state, at the relevant points on the tree, and then call "commit", which is a way of saying "I'm done, anything that cares about the changes can update yourselves now"

-  - Treehouse components inherit from React components.
-They:
+  - Treehouse extends React components to be aware of the tree and of actions.
+The components:
     - declare which parts of the tree they care about
     - ensure that `this.state` includes the relevant parts picked from the tree
     - already get updated efficiently, i.e. when the part of the tree they care about changes